Alpiq: Battery storage

+Hydrogen

+In April 2024, Alpiq acquired a majority stake in the Finnish hydrogen company P2X Solutions, which is based in Espoo.
+P2X Solutions built Finland's first industrial-scale green hydrogen production facility in Harjavalta.
+The facility, which has an electrolysis capacity of 20 megawatts, entered service in February 2025.

+In Switzerland, Alpiq holds an interest in Hydrospider AG together with H2 Energy and Linde.
+Since 2020, Hydrospider has worked with partner companies on the production, logistics and distribution of green hydrogen.
+Its two-megawatt electrolysis facility at Alpiq's run-of-river power plant in Niedergösgen can produce up to 300 tonnes of green hydrogen per year.

 Environment and sustainability

 In 2018, Alpiq generated an average of 298 grams of CO_{2} equivalents and 19 cubic millimeters of nuclear waste per kilowatt-hour.
 Alpiq was the worst performer among the largest energy companies, with an average of 347 environmental impact points (EIP).
 The sale of the last two coal-fired power plants in the Czech Republic in the same year reduced Alpiq's CO_{2} emissions scrap by 60%.

 During the construction of the Nant de Drance pumped storage power plant, a total of CHF 22 million were invested in ecological compensation measures, in cooperation with WWF and Pro Natura.
 The measures included, above all, the restoration of wetland biotopes to enable the recolonization of endangered or rare animal and plant species.

-Alpiq also operates a joint venture with the company Hydrospider, which uses an electrolysis plant at the Gösgen hydroelectric power plant to produce green hydrogen.

 Alpiq is also committed to environmental protection at the company's own power plants.
 In rivers downstream of hydroelectric power plants, there is often a lack of bed load, which is considered the habitat of many aquatic creatures.
 To counteract the bed load deficit in the Aare downstream of the Ruppoldingen hydroelectric power plant and protect the habitat, Alpiq poured a total of 6,000 cubic meters of gravel into the river in 2021.
 The Ruppoldingen hydroelectric power plant is also naturemade star certified, the highest award for green electricity in Switzerland.
 For every kilowatt-hour sold from the power plant with proof of origin, money is paid into the Alpiq eco-fund.
 These funds are then used to support ecological upgrading and improvement measures.
 More than CHF 5 million have been invested in such measures, including revitalization measures on the Witibach in Grenchen and ecological upgrading on the Aare.